 Yes, epoxy resin for casting can be easily colored.
 Pigments, dyes, and mica powders can be added to the resin before mixing with the hardener.

 This allows you to achieve a wide range of vibrant and custom colors, making your resin creations even more unique and visually appealing.
-Keep in mind that the ratio of colorant to resin should be adjusted to achieve the desired hue.

 How to Color Epoxy Resin for Casting?